alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 The HP-16C can store integers in 180 different combinations of encodings.
 The original purpose of this is so you can set your HP-16C to whatever encoding your computer uses.
 The HP-16C was primarily a debugging tool for computer engineers working in assembly, so this feature was useful, but not so relevant for the Saturnine Assembler.

 The HP-16C stores integers in 1 of 3 different encodings: `unsigned`, `1's complement`, and `2's complement`.
 The encoding set in Saturnine by using the `UNSIGNED`, `1's`, `2's` instructions, respectively.
 The default is `2's complement`.
-For most purposes, you should set the HP-16C to `2's complement` encoding for signed integers, or `unsigned` for unsigned integers.
+For most purposes, you should set the HP-16C to `2's complement` encoding for signed integers, or `unsigned` for unsigned integers. `1's complement` mode arithmetic is weird and is effected by the carry flag and has -0.
+While you might find it useful for debugging a UNIVAC, I will not be discussing it further as it is not useful for programming.

 The HP-16C can store integers in any word size between `4-` and `64-bits`.
 This means it is still actually useful for modern 64-bit computers.
 By default, the HP-16C is set to `16-bit` word size.
 The word size can be set using the `WORD` instruction.
 For most purposes, you should set the HP-16C to either `4-bit`, `8-bit`, `16-bit`, `32-bit`, or `64-bit` word size, depending on the size of the integers you are working with.
 I am unaware of any reason to use the other word sizes for integers.
 Maybe if you wanted to store `7-bit` integers for ASCII characters, but that seems like a stretch.
+Numbers that are too large to fit in the word size cannot be entered.
+Results of calculations with values larger than 2^[WORD SIZE] will cause an out-of-range error (flag 5 / `G` annunciator).
+The X register's value will be the result of the operation modulo 2^[WORD SIZE].

 The word size not only affects when the maximum storable value in a register, but also how many much memory is available.
 The HP-16C has 203 Bytes of memory.
 This is divided by the word size to get the number of storage addresses.
 This will be discussed in more detail in the [Memory](###Memory) section.

 #### Floating Point Mode
 In floating point mode, the HP-16C can do calculations with decimals.
 The HP-16C does not use the IEEE 754 Standard for Floating Point Arithmetic.
 The standard not published until 1985, 4 years after the HP-16C was released.
 In 1982 at release, the proposal was only a draft.
 Notably, HP did include a program in the manual to convert between the two formats, but does not use the IEEE 754 standard internally.
 This limits the usefulness of the HP-16C for modern floating point applications.

 To enter floating point mode, use the `FLOAT #` instruction, where `#` is the number of decimal places to use.
+If a `.` is entered instead of a number, the 16C will display the floating point number in scientific/engineering notion with 6 decimal place.
+The last 2 digits on the display (i.e., those to the right of the gap) are the exponent.
+- Example: `FLOAT 2`; `3`: DISPLAY == 3.00
+- Example: `FLOAT .`; `300`: DISPLAY == 3.000000 02 (== 3.000000 * 10^2)

 The value in the initial display will be Y*2^X, where Y and X are the integer values stored in the Y and X registers.
 This means that integers can be converted to floating point numbers by setting the X register to 0.
-- Example: `3`; `2`; `FLOAT 2`: X == 2, Y == 3, Display == 3*2^2 == 9.00
+- Example: `3`; `ENTER`; `2`; `FLOAT 2`: X == 2, Y == 3, Display 12.00 (== 3 * 2^2 == 3 * 4 == 12)

 On converting to floating point mode, the stack and the LAST X registers are cleared.
 The I register and the storage registers are not affected.
 The complement mode is maintained, but not in use.

-**WIP**
+Numbers can be entered in scientific notion using the `EEX` button to set the exponent.
+- Example: `FLOAT 2`; `3`; `EEX`; `2`: DISPLAY == 300.00
+- Example: `FLOAT .`; `3`; `EEX`; `2`: DISPLAY == 3.000000 02 (== 3.000000 * 10^2)

+Internally, the HP-16C stores floating point numbers with a 10 digit mantissa and a 2 digit exponent.
+This means that the HP-16C can store floats between +/- 9.999999999 * 10^99.
+Results of calculations with values larger or smaller than these limits will cause an out-of-range error (flag 5 / `G` annunciator) with X <- +/- +/- 9.999999999 * 10^99.
+The smallest value that can be stored is 1.000000000 * 10^-99.
+Any values smaller than this will be rounded to 0.

 ### Memory
 **WIP**